Dating in the time of pajamas: 8 creative virtual date ideas

 Virtual date #7: Have some laughs

 Laughing is DEF a form of therapy in the age of quarantine.
-To that end, bring your date along on a virtual improv class, with the Old Town Improv Co.
-Each class is $7 for one, but if you bring a “friend” (or virtual lover) you each pay $5.
+To that end, bring your date along on a virtual improv class, with the The Outcasters.
+You can find online classes for $10 per person, great for a “friend” (or virtual lover).
 Here’s to all of the inside jokes you’ll have before even meeting in real life.

 Virtual date #8: Listen to your hearts